ElizabethBonnett/PH3010_AdvancedPython_Elizabeth/README.md

 * `tests/` contains the tests of the python package

 adding a line to test if i can push and pull. good luck!!!

+it worked!!!

+Now I know I need to:
+open an issue
+assign a person
+open a branch and follow instructions check your on the right branch open file from files and make changes save changes check git status and follow steps to add and commit push changes on terminal pull changes on github get them checked and pulled by another team mate